didntchooseaname/loldrivers-database/src/content/filter-help.md

 **Display:** Architecture is also shown directly in driver cards next to the driver title for quick identification.

-## Certificate Filters

-### Trusted Certificate Filter
+## Trusted Certificate Filter

-**What it does:** Shows drivers signed by well-established Certificate Authorities like Microsoft, GlobalSign, DigiCert, VeriSign, and other recognized issuers.
+**What it does:** Shows drivers signed by well-established Certificate Authorities like `Microsoft`, `GlobalSign`, `DigiCert`, `VeriSign`, and other recognized issuers.

-**Certificate Validation:** The system analyzes the certificate chain and issuer information to determine if the signing authority is from a trusted root CA.
+**Certificate Validation:** The system analyzes the certificate chain and issuer information to determine if the signing authority is from a trusted root `CA`.

-**Business Logic:** Mutually exclusive with &quot;Unknown Certificate&quot; filter - you can only select one at a time since a certificate cannot be both trusted and untrusted.
+**Business Logic:** Mutually exclusive with "Unknown Certificate" filter - you can only select one at a time since a certificate cannot be both trusted and untrusted.

-**Security Note:** While a trusted certificate indicates legitimate signing, it doesn&apos;t guarantee the driver is safe - legitimate certificates can sign vulnerable or malicious drivers.
+**Security Note:** While a trusted certificate indicates legitimate signing, it doesn't guarantee the driver is safe - legitimate certificates can sign vulnerable or malicious drivers.

-### Unknown Certificate Filter
+## Unknown Certificate Filter

 **What it does:** Displays drivers with certificates that are expired, self-signed, revoked, or issued by unrecognized Certificate Authorities.

 **Risk Assessment:** These drivers require additional scrutiny as their certificate chain cannot be validated through standard trust mechanisms.

-**Common Scenarios:** Self-signed certificates, expired certificates, certificates from compromised CAs, or test certificates that made it into production.
+**Common Scenarios:** Self-signed certificates, expired certificates, certificates from compromised `CAs`, or test certificates that made it into production.

-**Mutual Exclusivity:** Cannot be used simultaneously with &quot;Trusted Certificate&quot; filter due to conflicting logic.
+**Mutual Exclusivity:** Cannot be used simultaneously with "Trusted Certificate" filter due to conflicting logic.

-## Time-based Filters

-### Recent Drivers Filter
+## Recent Drivers Filter

 **What it does:** Shows drivers that were added to the database within the last 6 months.

 **Threat Hunting:** Useful for identifying newly discovered malicious drivers or recently reported threats.

-**Date Logic:** Based on the &quot;Created&quot; field in the database, indicating when the driver entry was first added.
+**Date Logic:** Based on the "Created" field in the database, indicating when the driver entry was first added.

 **Analysis Value:** Recent drivers combined with other filters help track emerging threats and active campaigns.

-### Newest First and Oldest First
+## Newest First and Oldest First

 **What it does:** Sorts the entire result set by the date the driver was added to our database.